Knockengorroch

-Knockengorroch is a world music festival held annually among the Carsphairn hills in Kirkcudbrightshire Scotland.
-Originally there were two festivals held each year - the World Ceilidh, usually held around the end of May, and The Hairth, held in mid September.
-As of 2010, Knockengorroch ceased hosting two festivals each year and instead focused its attention on the Knockengorroch World Ceilidh festival.
-The festival started in 1998 and has licensing for around 3000 fans.
+Knockengorroch is a world music festival held annually among the Carsphairn Hills in Kirkcudbrightshire, Scotland.
+From its founding in 1998 until 2010 there were two annual festivals: the World Ceilidh Festival, usually held around the end of May; and the Hairth, held in mid-September.
+Since 2011, only the former has been held, with licensing for around 3,000 attendees.

 The early years

-In mid-summer 1998 a 'rainbow gathering' was held on the Knockengorroch Farm in Galloway with the agreement of Simon and Liz Holmes.
+In mid-summer 1997, a 'rainbow gathering' was held on the Knockengorroch Farm in Galloway with the agreement of Simon and Liz Holmes.
 The festival is now an established event in the region.
 It has grown since its beginnings while still remaining an intimate and hospitable experience, welcoming people from all over Scotland, the UK and beyond for a relaxed, inspiring and riotous four days.

 The festival has grown from an audience of 300 locals to 2700, including international visitors.
 The origin of the festival's name is unclear, but in Gaelic ‘knock’ (Cnoc) means a hill and ‘gorroch’ has a variety of meanings.
 The featured artists originate from Celtic, world and roots music genre and the festival has been held in various other locations as the Forest of Ae near Dumfries, and Talnotry near Newton Stewart.